cowtowncoder/misc-micro-benchmarks/README.md

-# Miscellaenous Micro-benchmarks by mr. Jackson
+# Miscellaneous Micro-benchmarks by mr. Jackson

 This is a repo containing a set of Java micro-benchmarks using [jmh](https://openjdk.java.net/projects/code-tools/jmh/) framework.